kyle-tennison/notes/.obsidian/plugins/obsidian-advanced-slides/plugin/customcontrols/README.md

 # Custom controls

-This plugin allows to add responsive custom controls to reveal.js which allow arbitrary positioning, layout, and behaviour of the controls.
+This plugin allows you to add responsive custom controls to reveal.js that enable arbitrary positioning, layout, and behaviour of the controls.

 [Check out the live demo](https://rajgoel.github.io/reveal.js-demos/customcontrols-demo.html)

 ## Installation